benettia/phaseflux/README.md

 ## Local Installation

-If you prefer to run PhaseFlux locally, you have two options:
+To run PhaseFlux locally, you have two options:

 ### Option 1: Using Docker (Recommended)